Expect revelry of legendary proportions as the Caribbean Carnival of Manchester returns to the stunning setting of Alexandra Park.

-For early birds, the morning J’ouvert parade (marking struggles suffered on the road to independence) starts warming up from 8am on Saturday morning with two trailers of DJs and Soca bands and food vendors serving souse, dumplings, salt fish and rice.
-This parade is adjacent to the park from Grierson Street Car Park to Quinney Crescent and is set to wake the neighbourhood up in style.
+For early birds, the morning J’ouvert parade (marking struggles suffered on the road to independence) normally starts warming up from 8am on Saturday morning with two trailers of DJs and Soca bands and food vendors serving souse, dumplings, salt fish and rice.
+This parade is adjacent to the park and is set to wake the neighbourhood up in style.

-The main Carnival parade leaves Alexandra Park on Saturday at 12.30, returning at 3.30 featuring spectacular costume, dance, music and performance.
+Last year, the main Carnival parade left Alexandra Park on Saturday at 1pm, returning at 3.30 featuring spectacular costume, dance, music and performance.

 This happy and friendly carnival is intergenerational, of the community yet world class, and wows the crowd with even more jaw-dropping costumes and performance each year.